calibreapp/react-live-chat-loader/README.md

 To use Intercom set the `provider` as `intercom` and set the `providerKey` props as your Intercom App ID.

-- HelpScout: `helpScout`
-- Intercom: `intercom`

 ### Options

-There are currently no customisation options.
+You can customise the color of the Intercom widget by passing a `color` prop to the `LiveChatLoaderProvider`.

 ### Todo

-- Add customisation options for provider chat's
+- Add customisation options for HelpScout
 - Add tests